 Rural living is a particular culture that not only provides food--and corn for ethanol and soybeans for almost everything--but also a particular way of life that many families on the fringe of your urban area may cherish.

 If there's some nostalgia for the rural way in your area, count the loss of that hard to measure public good as you enumerate the effects of urban sprawl.
 Certainly isolated instances of sprawl, such as the small subdivisions that tend to intrude on rural land first, are damaging to the rural landscape.

 As we who have worked with code enforcement have learned, it also leads to strange conflicts, such as complaints that the roosters are crowing too early in the morning, the goat got out and damaged someone's lawn ornament, or the horses are running and making a lot of noise.
 So there's even a public sector code enforcement cost to a rural-exurban interface.

 If your geography means that your hinterland (it's a geography term and not meant to be a put-down) is more of a forest than a series of farms, you also are suffering a loss that shouldn't be taken lightly if the effects of urban sprawl gradually eat away at the forest line.
 Walking in the forest or mountains is a restorative pleasure that is precious to a certain part of your population.

 The ecological value of your open space or agricultural land is important too.
 It absorbs your air pollution and gives Mother Earth a break from your various kinds of chemical pollution.
 In many instances the rural land is critical to your groundwater restoration.

-With help from your state, you can evaluate exactly what the effects of urban sprawl are likely to be on your surrounding rural areas.
+With help from your state government or a private conservation organization, you can evaluate exactly what the effects of urban sprawl on your surrounding rural areas are likely to be.

 If you're ready to adopt fighting sprawl as part of your agenda, head on over to learn about solutions.